Covid 19 coronavirus: Far North cell tower attack linked to Covid-19 hoax

 • Premium - Covid-19 hits New Zealand's 5G auction, rollout

-• Covid 19 coronavirus: 5G protests planned throughout New Zealand, police issue warning
+• Covid 19 coronavirus: 5G protests planned throughout NZ, police issue warning

-• Covid 19 coronavirus: Easy tips to boost your home network's speed
+• As Baxter's Knob burns, telcos ask cops to investigate series of celltower attacks

+After the Baxter's Knob blaze, Spark, Vodafone and 2degrees called on police to investigate what they say is a string of threats and attacks.

+And while none of the telcos would go on the record blaming anti-5G protesters, Geoff Thorn, head of the Telecommunications Forum (TCF), which represents the major telcos, told the Herald, "We know that damage to mobile networks in other countries has been linked to groups opposed to 5G. "

-Detective Senior Sergeant Mark Dalzell, of Far North police, said the incident was under investigation.
+Detective Senior Sergeant Mark Dalzell, of Far North police, said the Kaitaia incident was under investigation.

 ''This was a tower that was being built to provide cellphone services and broadband internet to isolated rural communities.
 To have something like this damaged is an absolute backward step for our community,'' he said.